garfix/nligems/data/deducom.md

 By substituting data statements for the variables in conditional expressions, DEDUCOM answers questions such as the following:

 ~~~
-Q: How many fingers on a man?
+H: How many fingers on a man?
-A: 10
+C: 10
 ~~~